percentile in r example > test = c(9,9,8,9,10,9,3,5,6,8,9,10,11,12,13,11,10) > quantile(test, .27) 27% 8.32

-We’re going to show you how to calculate a percentile in R. This is particularly useful when you’re doing exploratory analysis and reporting, especially if you’re analyzing data which may not be normally distributed.
+We’re going to show you how to calculate a percentile in R. This is particularly useful for exploratory analysis, especially if the underlying data doesn’t match the normal distribution.

-We’re going to use the r quantile function; this utility is part of base R (so you don’t need to import any libraries) and can be adapted to generate a variety of “rank based” statistics about your sample.
+We’re going to use the r quantile function; this utility is part of base R (so you don’t need to import any libraries) and can be adapted to generate any “rank based” statistic(s) about your sample.
+When computing percentiles in R, set the percentile as parameter of the quantile function.
+See the example below (examples of finding percentiles).

 To calculate a percentile in R, set the percentile as parameter of the quantile function.
 See the example below.